Shibuya Station 101

 Today, the statue stands here outside of the exit next to the green tourist information bus.
 Often surrounded by young people and used as a meeting point, you cannot miss it.
 This is the exit that I recommend taking.
 It opens up to Shibuya Crossing.
 You can also easily reach the Tokyu Department Store from here.

 2. Central Gate Exit 2F: From here, you can access to the Shibuya Mark City Shopping Mall & Keio Inokashira Line.
-Here’s a reference of the list of shops, restaurants, & hotels located in The Mark City.
+Here’s a reference to the list of shops, restaurants, & hotels located in The Mark City.
 Also, on the 5F of the Mark City is Highway Buses which have easy bookable tours and day trips.

 3. South / New South Gates: This is primarily for those taking the JR Saikyo & JR Yamanote Lines as well as the Narita Express (see the info video below).